evidentlyai/evidently/CONTRIBUTING.md

 .\venv\Scripts\activate
 ```

-## Use local copy as editable dependency
+## 3. Use local copy as editable dependency
-For using cloned version in the virtual environment as a package you need to install the package in the editable mode:
+To use the cloned version in the virtual environment as a package, you need to install the package in the editable mode:

 #### MacOS / Linux
 ```sh